 Not every morning allows for my preferred pace, so I have options that allow me to be set up for a great day regardless of my schedule.
 For example, I always take time to set my mind right before I get out of bed, whether it’s two or 20 minutes.
 Movement is also a non-negotiable; some days I have time for a long workout, others just a quick walk.

-Lindsay Ogden, 31, group training and nutrition coach
+Lindsay Ogden, 35, personal trainer and nutrition coach

-Lindsay is a certified personal trainer who’s passionate about helping Life Time members pursue their health and fitness goals.
-She has a boyfriend, Brenton, and dog, Louie.
+Lindsay is a certified personal trainer and nutrition coach who’s passionate about helping Life Time members pursue their health and fitness goals.
+She resides in Minneapolis, Minn., with her boyfriend, Brenton, and dogs, Louie and Winston.

-I take care of my dog and pack up everything I need for the day, including clothes, work items, and my lunch.
-(I make most of my meals on Sundays, so they’re ready to pack-and-go each morning.)
+I take care of my dogs and finish packing up everything I need for the day, including clothes, work items, and food.
+(I meal prep breakfast and lunches for each day.)

-The main thing that throws off my morning is if I don’t wake up early enough or if I hit snooze, which is why I set my alarm for a consistent time and do my best to get up right when it goes off.
+The main thing that throws off my morning is if I don’t wake up early enough or if I look at my phone too early (and get caught up in scrolling).

 The early morning is when I have the most “me” time — before work, friends, or family take priority — so I try not to sell my mornings short.
 I’ve found if my morning goes well, the rest of my day tends to go that way, too.